adamsorbie/unix_course-2020-02-14/README.md

 ```

 or the *relative path*, in this case the parent directory of
-`/home/ubuntu/unix_course_files`:
+`/home/yourusername/unix_course-2020-02-14`:

 ```
 $ cd ../
 ```

-As the home directory is such an important place `cd` uses this as
+As the home directory is such an important place `cd` actually uses this as
-default argument.
-This means if you call `cd` without argument you will
+a default argument, thus if you just call `cd` without anything you will
-go to the home directory.
+automatically go to the home directory.
 Test this behavior by calling

 ```
 $ cd
 ```

-Try now to go to different locations in the file system and list the
+You can try now to move around the file system yourself and list the
 files and folders located there.

-Now we will create our first folder using the command `mkdir` (*make
+Now we will create our own folder using the command `mkdir` (*make
 directory*).
 Go into the home directory and type:

 ```
 $ mkdir my_first_folder
 ```

-Here we can discuss the implementation of another Unix philosophy: "No
+In Unix and often many programming languages "No
 news is good news."
 The command successfully created the folder
 `my_first_folder`.
-You can check this by calling `ls`, but `mkdir` did
+You can check by calling `ls`, but `mkdir` did
 not tell you this.
-If you do not get a message this usually means
+If you do not get a message this _usually_ means
 everything went fine.
-If you call the above `mkdir` command again you
+If you call the same `mkdir` command again you
-should get an error message like this:
+should get an error message:

 ```
 $ mkdir my_first_folder